When said sarcastically, it's telegraphing a disaster. When said more seriously, it's an open invitation for the world

 - This almost gets into Idiot Hero territory, since the crazed backlash against New Coke put Coke Classic back on top of the sales charts.
 Some people think that was their plan all along.
 Another, less rouletty theory is that they did this to switch from sugar to far cheaper high fructose corn syrup; a change they retained, and still do, with Coca Cola Classic. note

-- More recently, Coca-Cola's did it again: Let's release a holiday version of Coke Classic in white cans (the color of Diet Coke cans) and hope nobody gets confused.
+- In 2011, Coca-Cola's did it again: Let's release a holiday version of Coke Classic in white cans (the color of Diet Coke cans) and hope nobody gets confused.
 It didn't go over well, and Coca-Cola has since released the holiday version in red.

 - In a perhaps slightly more subdued example, Coke switched from an easy-to-grip ridged cap to one that is themed as a bottle cap, but completely smooth.
 Cute, but wrong.
 They have since adopted some sort of hybrid.